kristinemlarson/gnssrefl/README.md

 NASA (NNX12AK21G and NNX13AF43G). <code>gnssrefl</code> was initially developed
 as a fun post-retirement project, followed by support from NASA (80NSSC20K1731).

-As of August 31, 2023, we will be an independent (unfunded) software package.
+As of August 31, 2023, we will be an independent software package.
 Please help us maintain/improve this code.

 Kristine M. Larson

-July 7, 2023
+Updated: August 17, 2023

 <HR>